sigmaister/copy_CollapsOS/apps/zasm/README.md

           expression written as the second parameter.
 Example:
           `.equ foo 0x42+'A'`

 If the symbol specified has already been defined, no error occur and the first value defined stays intact.
 This allows for "user override" of programs.

 **.fill**: Outputs the number of null bytes specified by its argument, an
            expression.
 Often used with `$` to fill our binary up to a certain offset.
 For example, if we want to place an instruction exactly at byte 0x38, we would precede it with `.fill 0x38-$`.

+The maximum value possible for `.fill` is `0xd000`.
+We do this to avoid "overshoot" errors, that is, error where `$` is greater than the offset you're trying to reach in an expression like `.fill X-$` (such an expression overflows to `0xffff`).

 **.org**: Sets the Program Counter to the value of the argument, an expression.
           For example, a label being defined right after a `.org 0x400`, would